top of page

 🔹 Is this a high-visibility role, or is it behind-the-scenes execution?

-Give them a glimpse of their day-to-day so they can see if this role is truly for them.
+Give them a glimpse of their day-to-day so they can see if this role truly suits them.

 Too many job descriptions eliminate great candidates before they even apply.
 If you require a degree or specific years of experience, why?